top of page

 The SCHOTT & RIEDLIN FAMILIES

 William (Will) C. Schott was the youngest of Johann Michael (J.M.)
-Schott's five sons and his wife, Lucile (Lucia) Riedlin was the youngest daughter of William Riedlin Sr. J.M. immigrated from Frankfurt, Germany, where he was a brewer.
+Schott's five sons and two daughters.
+J.M. immigrated from Frankfurt, Germany, where he was a brewer.
 However, his family was originally from the Franconia area of Bavaria, where his father had been a cooper (barrel maker).
-When J.M. arrived in New York City in 1866 with his wife and daughter he became a cooper (barrel maker) at Scaefer's Brewing.
+When J.M. arrived in New York City in 1866 with his wife and daughter he became a cooper (barrel maker) at Schaefer's Brewing.
 He met one of Christian Moerlein son's at work, who was serving an apprenticeship, and whose family had one of the largest breweries in Cincinnati.
 This contact provided him with employment with the Moerlein Brewery and required him to move to Ohio with his family around 1870.
 After working for only a couple of years at Moerlein's, he had a disagreement with his supervisor and decided to open his own firm.
 He borrowed some money and established J.M.
 Schott & Son's Cooperage.
 Some time later, he also established the Cincinnati Galvanizing Co.
-He had five sons and two daughters.
 When J.M. passed away in 1903, his four oldest sons carried on his businesses.
 At this time Will was attending the University of Cincinnati (U.C.), graduating in 1905.
 He then attended the U.C.
 Medical College.
-With only one year remaining to complete his medical degree, Will left college to join the growing family businesses that needed his help.
-He became the General Manager of the Cincinnati Galvanizing Co. and married Lucia in 1914.
+In 1908 with only one year remaining to complete his medical degree, Will left college to join the growing family businesses and became the General Manager of the Cincinnati Galvanizing Co.
+He met Lucia around 1910 and they married in 1914.
+During Prohibition, he also became President of the entity that held the Bavarian Brewing Co., and liquidated the equipment and some of the real estate, while retaining the main plant.
 The couple had two sons, Bill and Lou.

 Lou and his wife, Virginia Erhardt, retired to Naples, FL in 1986.
 They are survived by their son, L. Ried Schott.
 Bill and his wife, Sue Lake, remained in Cincinnati for their remaining years.
 Their son, William P. Schott, still resides in the Cincinnati area.

-By selecting the Riedlin Family and the Schott Family more information and photographs ares provided, which is contained in the story of the Bavarian Brewery on the website: www.bavarianbrewery.org
+More information about the Riedlin Family and the Schott Family, accompanied by numerous photographs, is contained the history of the Bavarian Brewery at www.bavarianbrewery.org

 bottom of page